Easy to make Crunchy-Dilly-Sun Pickles !

 Once your jars are layered with pickles and onions and the dill and seasonsings you simply heat and Pour the warm brine into each jar.
 Leave 1″ head space.
 Then put a clean hot lid and ring onto each jar.

 Now set the jars in the sun for 48 hours, after that bring them in and refrigerate them.
-These must be be stored in the refrigertor for long term, and not on a pantry shelf.
+These must be stored in the refrigerator and not on pantry shelf.

-These are the dilly-est (if thats a word 🙂 and yummy-est pickles and get even better if you let them cure for 2 weeks more in the refrigerator, but the first few jars never make it that long in the frig around here 🙂
+These are the dilly-est (if that’s a word 🙂 and yummy-est pickles.
+They get even better if you let them cure for 2 weeks in the refrigerator, our first few jars never make it that long in the frig around here 🙂

 They last for many months in the refrigerator, 5-6 months easily.